Rahul-Roy-UI/Algorithms/readme.md

 17. **Remove Duplicates from Sorted Array**
     Remove duplicates in-place from a sorted array using two pointers and return the new length.

+18. **Remove Element from Array**
+    Remove all occurrences of a given value from an array in-place and return the new length.

 ---

 ### ⚙️ JavaScript Concepts